int128/gradle-ssh-plugin/README.md

 }
 ```

-A remote instance has following properties:
+A remote host instance has following properties:

   * `host` - Hostname or IP address
   * `port` - Port.
 Default is 22.
 (Optional)